outofcoffee/imposter/docs/openapi_plugin.md

 Here, POST requests to the `/pets` endpoint will default to the HTTP 201 status code.
 If there is a corresponding response example for the 201 status, this will be returned in the HTTP response.

-The `path` property supports placeholders, using the Vert.x Web colon format, so in the second example above, PUT requests to the endpoint `/pets/<some ID>` will return a 202 status.
+The `path` property supports placeholders using the usual OpenAPI `{placeholder}` format, so in the second example above, PUT requests to the endpoint `/pets/<some ID>` will return a 202 status.
+Any placeholder names in paths in the plugin configuration file must match the ones used in the OpenAPI schema.

 ## Return a specific example